Aretha Franklin Sings the Great Diva Classics

-Aretha Franklin Sings the Great Diva Classics is the thirty-eighth and final studio album by American recording artist Aretha Franklin and was released on October 17, 2014.
-It features ten covers of songs made famous by female recording artists.
+Aretha Franklin Sings the Great Diva Classics is the thirty-eighth and final studio album by American singer Aretha Franklin.
+It was released by RCA Records on October 17, 2014.
+The album features ten cover versions of songs made famous by female recording artists, including Etta James, Gladys Knight, Alicia Keys, Destiny's Child, and others.
+Production on the album was overseen by André 3000, Antonio Dixon, Babyface, Harvey Mason, Jr. and Dapo Torimiro.

-This was Aretha's first and only recording for RCA Records, her first studio album to be released under a major label in 11 years (since the release of her 2003 studio album, So Damn Happy), and her first album since 1998 to be executive produced by Clive Davis, her boss at Arista Records, which has since folded into RCA.
-It is also her last studio album of entirely original recordings created prior to her death, as the subsequent 2017 album A Brand New Me features vintage vocal performances from the 1960s and 1970s paired with newer orchestral arrangements.
+The album was Franklin's first and only recording for RCA, her first studio album to be released under a major label in 11 years (since the release of her 2003 studio album, So Damn Happy), and her first album since 1998 to be executively produced by Clive Davis, her boss at Arista Records, which has since folded into RCA.
+It is also her last studio album of entirely new and original recordings created prior to her death in 2018; the 2017 album A Brand New Me features vintage vocal performances from the 1960s and 1970s, paired with newer orchestral arrangements.

-Clive Davis called the album "purely and simply sensational" and said of Aretha Franklin, "She's on fire and vocally in absolutely peak form.
+Background

+Aretha Franklin and music executive Clive Davis began their professional association in 1980 when she signed with Arista Records.
+During her time with the label, she achieved several hits, including the 1987 number one duet with singer George Michael, "I Knew You Were Waiting (For Me)."
+Both eventually moved on to other projects.
+In 2014, the pair reunited on Aretha Franklin Sings the Great Diva Classics, Franklin's first studio album to be released under a major label since the release of her 2003 studio album, So Damn Happy), and her first album since 1998 to be executively produced by Davis.
+Conceived as a cover album, it found her covering songs of several well-known female vocalists, including Etta James, Gladys Knight, and Destiny's Child, Davis called the album "purely and simply sensational" and said of Franklin, "She's on fire and vocally in absolutely peak form.
 What a thrill to see this peerless artist still showing the way, still sending shivers up your spine, still demonstrating that all contemporary music needs right now is the voice.
 What a voice."
 Production on the album includes R&B producers Kenny "Babyface" Edmonds and Harvey Mason, Jr., hip-hop musician André 3000, and house producers Terry Hunter and Eric Kupper among others.